lamberta/devkit-doc/api/ui/widget/listview.md

 ### listView.setMaxX (maxX)
 1. `maxX {number}` ---The maximum width of the list to set.

-If the `autoSize` property passed to the constructor is true, then calling `setMaxX` sets the height of the list to the given value.
-The x values for the scroll bounds (`minX` and `maxX`) are updated to allow the content to scroll within the given width.
+Sets the maximum horizontal distance which the list is able to scroll.
+Also, if the `autoSize` property passed to the constructor is true, then this also sets the absolute width of the list.

-If the `autoSize` property is false then the boundary values (`minX` and `maxX`) are updated which changes the distance which the list can scroll.

 ### listView.setMaxY (maxY)
 1. `maxY {number}` ---The maximum height of the list to set.

-If the `autoSize` property passed to the constructor is true then calling `setMaxY` sets the height of the list to the given value.
-The y values for the scroll bounds (`minY` and `maxY`) are updated to allow the content to scroll within the given height.
+Sets the maximum vertical distance which the list is able to scroll.
+Also, if the `autoSize` property passed to the constructor is true, then this also sets the absolute height of the list.

-If the `autoSize` property is false then the boundary values (`minY` and `maxY`) are updated which changes the distance which the list can scroll.

 ### listView.getSelection ()
-1. Return: `{Object}` ---Get the selected items, each key represents a selected item.
+1. Return: `{Object}`

-Return the selected items.
+Gets the selected items from the list.
+Return data is in the form of an object, with the keys being the selected items.

 ### listView.getSelectionCount ()
-1. Return `{number}` ---The number of selected items.
+1. Return `{number}`

-Return the number of selected items.
+Returns the number of selected items.

 ### listView.getCells ()
-1. Return `{array}` ---Get a list of cell instances contained in the list.
+1. Return `{array}`

+Gets an array of cell instances which are contained in the list.

 ## Class: ui.widget.CellView